JoeCourtneyW/R6J/README.md

         R6Player steve = api.getPlayer("steve", Platform.UPLAY); //Grabs a player instance of steve on UPLAY

-        steve.loadGeneralStats(); //You must load in which stats you want to read before attempting to read them
+        steve.loadGeneralStats(); //You must load in which main.stats you want to read before attempting to read them

         System.out.println("Steve's Total Kills: " + steve.getKills()); //Prints out how many kills steve has